While it is an EMS worker’s job to treat patients with health emergencies, they are also in danger of sustaining injuries on the job.

 Car Accidents

-Another common way EMS workers sustain injuries is through car accidents.
-Though most drivers know to get out of the way when an ambulance comes by, others do not notice the flashing lights or simply disregard them.
-The result can be a collision at high speed, which will often lead to health complications.
+Another common way EMS workers sustain injuries is if they are involved in a car accident.
+Though most drivers know to pull over for an ambulance, others may not notice the flashing lights or simply disregard them.
+The result can be a high-speed collision, often leading to severe injuries.

 Physical Altercations